-Occupational therapy is a treatment that focuses on the pain and mobility challenges patients experience while doing everyday tasks.
-Instead of helping patients regain movement, like in physical therapy, an occupational therapist (OT) helps patients regain independence.
-Occupational therapy patients focus on building fine motor skills, allowing them to perform tasks such as feeding and dressing themselves.
+Occupational therapy focuses on the pain and mobility challenges patients experience while doing everyday tasks.
+Instead of helping patients regain movement, like in physical therapy, an OT helps them perform their daily activities independently.
+Occupational therapists focus on helping patients build fine motor skills, allowing them to perform tasks such as feeding and dressing themselves.

 What Does an Occupational Therapist Do?

-OTs treat patients who may struggle with everyday activities, such as bathing, eating, walking, or dressing themselves.
-Some of their patients live with a long-term disability, while others may not.
+OTs treat patients who may struggle with daily activities, such as bathing, eating, walking, or dressing.
+Some of their patients live with a long-term disability, while others may need occupational therapy while recovering from an injury.
 Occupational therapists evaluate patients and develop therapy plans based on their needs.
-They can work in hospitals, schools, mental health settings, and other areas of care.
+They can work in hospitals, schools, mental health settings, home health services, and nursing homes.

 A minimum of a master's degree and state licensure is required to become an occupational therapist.
-Most people begin their careers at the master's level.
-Although, some earn a doctoral degree.
+Most OTs begin their careers at the master's level.
+Although some earn a doctoral degree.

 Occupational Therapist Responsibilities

-What Are the Steps to Become an Occupational Therapist?
+What are the Steps to Becoming an Occupational Therapist?

 Step 1: Earn a Bachelor's Degree

-The first step in becoming an occupational therapist is to earn a bachelor's degree in a related medical field.
-It typically takes four years to complete a bachelor's degree and costs an average of $19,020 per year, as per data from the National Center of Education Statistics.
-A master's in occupational therapy program requires a bachelor's in a health or science field, so undergraduates should choose one of these majors.
+The first step in becoming an occupational therapist is to earn a bachelor's degree in a related healthcare or STEM field.
+It typically takes four years to complete a bachelor's degree.

-As the field relies on communication skills and understanding both the physical and psychological challenges patients may experience in therapy, a bachelor's in psychology is a popular choice for OTs.
-Earning a bachelor's degree in occupational therapy may allow you to work as an assistant to gain experience.
+Becoming an OT requires communication skills and an understanding of the physical and psychological challenges patients may experience in therapy.
+A bachelor's in psychology is a popular choice for OTs.
+However, with a bachelor's degree in occupational therapy, you can become an occupational therapy assistant to gain experience.

 Step 2: Complete Observation Hours and Grad Exams